Morinaga Milk Caramel: Best Japanese Caramel Candy

 Morinaga Milk Caramel (森永 ミルクキャラメル)

-Made with carefully selected ingredients, the Morinaga’s classic caramel candy has a mild and rich sweetness and is packed with delicious flavor.
-The caramel cube is firm but has a nice melt-in-the-mouth texture to it.
+The treats made with carefully selected ingredients have a mild and rich sweetness packed with delicious flavor.
+The caramel sweet is firm but delightfully melts in your mouth.

 (Reference Page: Wikipedia 森永ミルクキャラメル )